 3. Enable Caching

 Caching allows the pages on your site to process faster.
 Instead of making a new request for a page every time it needs to load, caching saves copies of your pages.
 So, when the same request is made, your server can use the copy of the page and load it much faster than if it were processing the page as a completely new request every time.
+Never enabling caching is one of the website caching mistakes to avoid and can slow down your load speed.

 A few good WordPress plugins to choose from include: